Course 1: Foundations of Cybersecurity

 • What job can I potentially land as a holder of this certificate?
 (This one’s pretty straighforward — entry-level security analyst.); and

-• What skills do I need to have as a security professional (Turns out, the most basic skills needed may be those you already have: communication, collaboration, and problem solving skills).
+• What skills do I need to have as a security professional?
+(Turns out, the most basic skills needed may be those you already have: communication, collaboration, and problem solving skills).

 The course also delved into the eight CISSP security domains namely: security and risk management, asset security, security architecture and engineering, communication and network security, identity and access management, security assessment and testing, security operations, and software development security.